Author picture Alexandre Bouchard

 • Our SLA will cover all our customers on any plan for the next three months at no additional fee.

 • We will update our SLA to offer higher credit compensation.
-The SLA will now provide five times the incident duration in credit with a minimum of 10% of the monthly invoice.
-For this incident, all customers will receive ten days of credits (1/3 of their monthly invoice).
+The SLA will now provide five times the incident duration in credit with a minimum of 10% of the monthly spending.
+For this incident, all customers will receive ten days of credits (1/3 of their monthly spending).
 The previous SLA only covered up to 10%.

 On engineering: